Electrical Outlet Installation Cost

 A typical outlet installation includes:

-• Running new wire from your breaker panel (if needed) or tapping into an existing circuit
+• Running new wire from your breaker panel (if needed) or connecting to an existing circuit

-• Installing proper electrical box and outlet device
+• Installing the electrical box and outlet device

-• Testing to make sure it actually works and meets code
+• Testing to confirm it works and meets code

 • Cleanup

-All of that takes skill and equipment.
-A Romex stripper costs about forty bucks.
-A good multimeter runs a couple hundred.
-A stud finder and drywall saw aren't cheap either.
-Plus I actually show up when I say I will.
+This requires skill and equipment.
+A Romex stripper costs forty bucks.
+A quality multimeter runs a couple hundred.
+A stud finder and drywall saw aren't cheap.
+Plus I show up when I say I will.

 Factors That Change the Price